jaypkim/Evolution-of-Complexity-In-Chemoton-Model/README.md

 biochemical pathway.
 Here, paralogous genes and gain-of-function mutations allow recovery of the proto-cell from otherwise fatal environmental conditions, whereas the greater variance from a greater likelihood and strength of mutations often kill off a large degree of the proto-cells.

+## Using the code

+This model was created in NetLogo 5.3.1, which is not the latest version of NetLogo.
+NetLogo does not support backwards compatability in its later iterations, so it is necessary to download 5.3.1 rather than the 6.0.1 version.
+To open and implement the model, use the .nlogo file.
+The .nls files are supplementary modules that are necessary to the model's functionality and must also be downloaded.
+The Enzyme_addition.txt file provides instructions on how to add a new type of agent (molecule) to the simulation.